y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Oct 09, 2022</time> Continued with the Arithmetic Formatter project.
+Still can't get the test cases to pass but I think I'm getting close.

 - <time>Oct 08, 2022</time> Continued with the Arithmetic Formatter project.
 I can't get my solution to pass the test cases (even though the output looks to be correct) for some reason, will keep trying tomorrow.

 - <time>Oct 07, 2022</time> Continued with the Arithmetic Formatter project and fixed the alignment of the numbers!
 Will finish the project tomorrow.